philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The best way to predict the future is to invent it." — Alan Kay
+> "Success is not final, failure is not fatal: it is the courage to continue that counts." — Winston Churchill
-*Updated on 2025-09-15*
+*Updated on 2025-09-16*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).